 Some visitors can enjoy reduced or free entry at Istanbul’s museums, though policies differ between institutions.
 Children under six usually enter for free, and students may receive discounts at the National Palaces or certain private museums with a valid student card.
 Turkish citizens often pay lower rates than foreign tourists, but each museum has its own rules.

 Unlike many European museums, discounts in Istanbul are the exception rather than the rule, so they are not always applied automatically.
-It’s a good idea to ask at the entrance — consider any savings you get a bonus.
+It’s a good idea to ask at the entrance, and consider any discount you manage to secure as a lucky bonus for your travel budget!

 Leave a Reply